zealousweb/wp-push-notifications/README.md

 5. Click ‘Activate Plugin’ to activate it.

 # How To Use
-Step 1 : You have to configure it from wp-admin > Push Notification >
+You have to configure it from wp-admin > Push Notification >

 You will find a new tab “Push Notification”.